 A dreaded trip to Costco can save you a fortune in the long run.
 Try to plan your trip, save a little extra energy for some quality shopping time with partner or friend, and buy the 224 pack of nappies.
 Trust us, it’s worth it!

-Here is a list of common second hand items that must comply to safety standards:
+Here is a list of common second-hand items that must comply with safety standards:

 - Prams and strollers